brianbroderick/lantern/README.md

 What I've done is set the Redis queue to whatever the server is.
 For example, we have a lot of servers based on planets, so I have them set like this saturn-master, saturn-follower, pluto-master, pluto-follower, etc.  The queue name is sent with the payload, so you can use it to filter or group your data.

+## 1 minute grain

+pg_log_shipper aggregates queries to a 1 minute interval.
+This

+* Limits ES' storage requirements
+* Speeds up ES' queries

+* Only the first params are stored per query, per minute
+* Up to 2 minute latency

 ## Authors